 Components in a circuit can also be arranged in parallel.
 Create this parallel circuit on your breadboard.
 With both LEDs illuminated, what happens if you remove one of the LEDS from the circuit path?

-Using the diagram shown to you in Step 9 for series circuit as a reference, can you draw a circuit diagram showing 2 resistors in parallel?
+Using the diagram for a series circuit shown to you in Step 9 as a reference, can you draw a circuit diagram showing 2 resistors in parallel?
 (Draw circuit below.)

 In a series circuit, all components have the same current (Amps) flowing through them (even if the resistors have different values).
 That is not the case for components in parallel with each other.
-What do components in parallel share in common?
+What do components in parallel have in common?

 Based on your observations and what you have learned about parallel circuits, use Ohm’s Law (V=IR) to calculate the current in each of the 3 resistors.